banjo/lite-panel/README.md

 # allow scripts to run
 chmod +x ./scripts/*

+# Run the init script for local development
+./scripts/init-dev-files.sh
 ```

+This is supposed to be run on a ubuntu server.
+The `init-dev-files.sh` file will mock the server environment on your local machine.
+Use the dev flag `NODE_ENV=development` to allow the server to run on your local machine.

 To develop UI, use Vite port `5173` locally.
 Do not use the default port `3009` as it won't have hot module reloading.